MasterLex515/Openttd-dedicated-Server-Raspberry/README.md

 The script executes the start-command in the openttd-screen.
 The server boots and now in the openttd-screen the server-console is running.
 The script navigates to the autosave directory and loads the latest autosave.
-Between these steps the script waits a short interval so te Raspberry has time to perform the commands.
+Between these steps the script waits a short interval so the Raspberry has time to perform the commands.